pedro-afk/steering_wheel_sim/README.md

 1. Phone captures gyroscope rotation around the Z-axis.
 2. Data is streamed via UDP to the PC.
-3. Node.js forwards the data to a local Python service.
-4. Python interprets and normalizes the angle.
+3. Python server interprets and normalizes the angle.
-5. The angle is sent to `vJoy`, which emulates a real racing wheel.
+4. The angle is sent to `vJoy`, which emulates a real racing wheel.
-6. Any game that supports a joystick will receive steering input from your phone.
+5. Any game that supports a joystick will receive steering input from your phone.

 ---